lightninglabs/pool/docs/batch_execution.md

 Note that it's possible that after the 10 minutes interval has passed a market can't be made \(supply and demand didn't cross\).
 In this case, nothing happens, and we just wait for the next batch to come across.

+### Matchmaking

+The first stage in batch execution is the matchmaking that is done by the auctioneer.
+Before actual matchmaking is performed, the auctioneer looks at the current fee climate and decides what fee rate should be used for the final Batch Execution Transaction, in order for the transaction to confirm in a timely manner.
+All orders that have their `max_batch_fee_rate` set to a value lower than the chosen fee rate are ignored from the auction this time around, but will be reconsidered if the fee climate changes before the next auction.
+This allows traders with a low time preference to submit orders that will stay around on the order book and only be considered for matchmaking in times of low chain fees.

+Now that the transaction fee rate has been chosen, all orders still on the order book are considered, and the auctioneer matches asks with bids that pay at least the desired rate.
+The unsigned Batch Execution Transaction (BET) is assembled and presented to all traders that had their orders matched, along with information about the node they matched with.

+### Batch Signing

+When the trader's client receives a notification about a batch that is under execution, it checks that every part of the BET that affects the trader meets its requirements.
+This includes checking that the premium paid to the maker matches the batch clearing price, and that the chain fee deducted from the trader's account doesn't violate the max fee rate the trader agreed to.

+Each match the trader was part of results in a channel output on the BET, and the trader will also ensure this is well formed, and of the expected amount.
+When that has been verified, the trader connects to the node on the other side of the match, and starts the channel opening process with the channel peer.
+Technically this is done by setting up a _funding shim_ with the backing `lnd` node, which prepares `lnd` for a funding transaction setting up a channel with the given parameters to be broadcast.

+Only when all these checks are satisfactory and the channel funding shim has been successfully set up, the trader signs its input to the batch transaction and responds to the auctioneer.
+This ensures the trader is always _fully in custody of its own funds_, and never signs a transaction that would send the funds to an output it doesn't control.

+Note that the trader can reject signing the batch for any reason, even when the BET is well formed.
+For instance, connecting to the channel peer can fail, resulting in the channel not being ready to be funded.
+The trader will reject this match, and matchmaking can start over, making sure the trader won't be matched with this channel peer again.

+### Batch Publication

+When all participating traders have signed their inputs in the Batch Execution Transaction, the auctioneer can sign the final input and broadcast the transaction.
+This transaction can be large, and serve as the funding transaction for potentially hundres of channels!
+The participating traders only pay chain fees for their inputs and outputs in the transaction, so everybody is saving substantially on fees compared to individually funding channels.

+## Batched Uniform-Price Clearing

 To illustrate how the uniform price clearing works consider the following example.
 Let's say I want to buy 100 million satoshis \(1 BTC, 1000 units\),